MinhTran12/profile/markdown/projects/avocado-connect.md

 ## Data Exploration

 The team got their avocado data from the Hass Avocado Board (HAB).
 The complete raw data we had were between 2021 and 2023, containing data points such as avocado types, price points, units sold in bulks and bags, cities/states, and more.

-Each team member spent some time to analyze the data while creating some simple graphs (I used Python).
+Each team member spent some time to analyze the data while creating some simple graphs.
 At that point, we figured the data aspect of the avocados we wanted to focus on conveying, which was the price and and the trade quantity of avocados over time in big cities.

 <div class="single-img">
     <img src="images/avocado-connect/python-avocado-plots.png">